tomaDev/macbook-setup/README.md

 After getting some hands-on XP with the command line, feel free to proceed, but tread lightly!

-## New Macbook users
+## New MacBook users

-Working on a Macbook for the first time? *Congrats* and welcome to the journey 😃
+Working on a MacBook for the first time? *Congrats* and welcome to the journey 😃

-Following the initial learning curve and around 1-2 years of use, you'll begrudgingly concede macOS isn't quite as offensive to your sensibilities anymore.
-MacOS's saving grace is it's lineage of UNIX, making its shells close to Linux shells:
+Following the initial learning curve and around 1-2 years of use, you'll begrudgingly concede macOS isn't quite as offensive to your sensibilities anymore. macOS's saving grace is it's lineage of UNIX, making its shells close to Linux shells:

 * (Almost) anything can be accessed via the terminal
 * A vast package management system extends functionality easily